 1. A relatively quiet day.
 A constructive meeting with an apparently chastened Trimble, who described the revised agenda as helpful.
 He would consult colleagues on the agenda and revert to Ministers.
 The British team impressed on Trimble the need to make early and real progress in agreeing Rules of Procedure and the agenda with the SDLP, through Mitchell's mediation.
-Trimble suggested that differences between the UUP and SDLP on Rules of cedure were not insuperable.
-Mitchell was encouraged by the two Governments to consider calling a formal plenary on Monday 22 July to ensure momentum of the talks.
+Trimble suggested that differences between the UUP and SDLP on Rules of

+Governments to consider calling a formal plenary on Monday 22 July to ensure momentum of the talks.
 He agreed to consider, but expressed "cautious scepticism".
 Irish and British officials agreed to consider a form of words that might help to resolve differences between the UUP and SDLP on paragraph 15 of Rules of Procedure.
-The two Governments and the Chairmen agreed to reassemble at 1000 the next day. hended over to Trimble (with the 20 June date obliterated!).
-It
+The two Governments and the Chairmen agreed to reassemble at 1000 the next day.

-Detail he said, to meet the top's concerns, after reading it,
+Detail, he said, to seet the UUP's concerns.
+After reading it,

-- Trimble's reaction was to say that he believed it to be helpful, but 2.
-At the morning briefing meeting the British delegation set as its objective, the need to impress upon Trimble the urgency of the situation and the need now for constructive dialogue.
+- 2. At the morning briefing meeting the British delegation set as its objective, the need to impress upon Trimble the urgency of the situation and the need now for constructive dialogue.
 It would be important to reach opening plenary by the time the talks rose for the summer.
 It was believed that, given goodwill on the part of both the UUP and SDLP, they could reach agreement on the Rules of Procedure.
 As for the agenda, the Secretary of State agreed to float the draft of 20 June, which we had agreed with the Irish, with Trimble.
 It was also left that the Secretary of State might speak to the Prime Minister to encourage him to contact Trimble by telephone, after the former's meeting with the SDLP, to impress upon him that the talks process was close to the edge and that urgent dialogue was required. - 3.
 David Trimble, accompanied by a staffer, subsequently joined the Secretary of State and Michael Ancram for a meeting at 0950.
 The Secretary of State began by stating the gravity of the situation and the need for early and real progress.
 In return, Trimble said that, provided the SDLP were ready to engage, he envisaged no great problem in resolving differences over the procedural issues.
 Of course, he expected the DUP and UKUP would still enter into theological argument about the status of Ground Rules, at which he would have to "grit his teeth". - 4.
 The Secretary of State agreed that it was important to stick to a spirit of cooperation and was encouraged at what the UUP leader